 How Tixel Works Compared to Laser Treatments

 Tixel uses pure heat, not light.
-A titanium plate heats to a set temperature and briefly contacts the skin to create tiny, controlled zones of thermal effect.
-These zones stimulate collagen production while leaving the surrounding skin intact.
+A titanium plate heats to a set temperature and briefly comes into contact with the skin to create tiny, controlled zones of thermal effect.
+These zones stimulate collagen production while preserving the surrounding skin.
 The depth and intensity can be adjusted based on your goals and tolerance.

-Laser treatments vary widely depending on the machine and wavelength.
+Laser treatments vary widely depending on the type of machine and wavelength used.
 Some are non-ablative and work in the lower layers of skin without removing the surface.
 Others are ablative, vaporising the top layer of skin to trigger a more dramatic repair response.
 Laser therapy relies on how the skin reacts to light absorption, whether in water, pigment, or blood vessels.

 Tixel is generally considered more predictable on sensitive skin, especially in Hobart’s drier and windier climate.
 Laser can be more intense but suitable for thicker skin or advanced ageing.